wilsonsouto/file-organizer/README.md

 ## :dart: About

-This script automates the process of organizing files based on their extensions, saving time and reducing manual effort.
-It scans a specified source directory, categorizes files into groups such as documents, images, and videos, and moves them into corresponding folders.
-The script also includes error handling to ensure a smooth and efficient file organization process.
+This script organizes files by extension, saving time and reducing manual effort.
+It scans a source directory, categorizes files into groups like documents, images, and videos, and moves them into corresponding folders.
+With built-in error handling, it ensures a smooth and efficient process.

 ## :sparkles: Features